Identifying Best Candidates for Busbar Splitting: Proposed Metrics to Select Candidate Busbars for Busbar Splitting

 \subsection{Evaluation, testing and validation}

 To \emph{evaluate} the metrics, we first solve an AC-OPF with the original topology to determine the generation costs.
-Then, we solve the LPAC-BuS model with one busbar selected for topology optimization, and finally run an AC-OPF with the optimized topology to evaluate the cost reduction.
+Then, we solve the LPAC-BuS model with one busbar selected for each run of the topology optimization model, and finally run an AC-OPF with the optimized topology as a feasibility check and to evaluate the cost reduction.

 We use a \emph{testing phase} where we leverage results from two small test systems to assess what combination of metrics effectively identifies the most relevant candidates for BuS.
 We first evaluate the results of enabling BuS for each busbar by computing both the metrics and the corresponding cost reduction for that busbar.
 Then, we leverage the results to find effective combinations of metrics.
 Since it is possible that we overfit our metrics to the specific test cases during the testing phase, we then implement a \emph{validation phase}.
 In the validation phase, we apply the combination of metrics to two larger test cases and analyze their performance on this previously unseen data.